WordPress (Woocommerce) Vs Shopify

 b) Use it if you don’t have any design, coding, or website-building skills, and you don’t want to hire anybody to set up an e-commerce store for you.

 c) Use it if you want to integrate your online store with your offline on-location store.

 d) Use it if you need a great e-commerce platform with access to customer support.

 Reasons to use WordPress over Shopify:

-a) The cost of the Platform per a month is much less if you have an understanding of HTML and CSS you can Setup yourself.
+a) The cost of the Platform per month is much less if you have an understanding of HTML and CSS you can set it up yourself.

 b) You need a robust solution that involves custom themes and code.
 It is very difficult to find a Shopify developer (A good one, especially in South Africa)